On the existence of powerful p-values and e-values for composite hypotheses: Summary

 Our proofs are constructive when the alternative is simple, and in simple cases, we provide corroborating empirical evidence of the correctness of our theory.
 A key role is played by the shrinking of the data filtration (accomplished by the transport map which maps the composite null to a single uniform).
 Implications for the existence of composite test (super)martingales are also briefly discussed.

 We mention some open problems along the way (see Conjecture \ref{conj} and Sections \ref{sec:multiple observations} and \ref{sec:testmartingale}).
-For instance, it is of great interest to extend the SHINE construction to the composite alternative setting.
+For instance, it is of great interest to extend the SHINE construction to the composite alternative setting. \begin{acks}[Acknowledgments] We thank Peter Grunwald, Martin Larsson, and Johannes Wiesel for helpful discussions. {We are also grateful to three referees for their thoughtful comments and for pointing towards the convergence rate of the SHINE construction.} Codes used to generate simulation and numerical results can be found at \href{https://github.com/Hungryzzy/SHINE}{https://github.com/Hungryzzy/SHINE}. \end{acks}